What Is Tintype Photography? A Quick Guide to the Wet Plate Process

 Compares to Digital

-Tintype isn’t about megapixels or editing apps — it’s about craft, chemistry, and connection.
+Tintypes aren’t about megapixels or editing apps.
+It’s about craft, chemistry, and connection.
 Each image is:

 Handmade — there’s no batch processing or auto-correct